ManikMaity/Message-Slack-Frontend/README.md

 More feature ->
-- Image upload for message
+- Image upload for message ✔️
 - Reaction to message
+- Edit user profile
+- Workspace Image
+- Edit message
 - Reply  to message
 - Scroll to get more message
 - DM